 This weekend we observe the Second Sunday of Easter, more and more coming to be considered by many parishes as Divine Mercy Sunday as we finish up Easter Week on Friday and Saturday, the Octave of Easter.
 For the readings, liturgy, and meditations for Divine Mercy Weekend, click on DAILY LITURGY FOR THE WEEKEND.

 Events this weekend in Church History

 We continue with this new series that debuted the beginning of the year, bringing you on a regular basis three times a week the Princes of the Church.
-Our forty-fourth red-hat we feature, in alphabetical order is Cardinal Eduoard Gagnon, President of the Pontifical Committee for International Eucharistic Congresses This Canadian prelate received his red-hat in Pope John Paul II's Consistory of May 25, 1985.
-For more on Cardinal Gagnon, click on COLLEGE OF CARDINALS COLLECTION
+Our forty-first red-hat we feature, in alphabetical order is Cardinal Angelo Felici, former head of both the Congregation for the Causes of Saints and the Pontifical Commission "Ecclesia Dei" who received his red-hat in Pope John Paul II's Consistory of June 28, 1988.
+For more on Cardinal Felici, click on COLLEGE OF CARDINALS COLLECTION

 NEWS & VIEWS with a Catholic slant

 Vatican encourages all to explore all avenues for peace in the Balkans